alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 <img src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fssr-hmr-min.png?alt=media" alt="Webpack Hot Module Replacement (HMR) with Create React App (CRA)"></img>

-You will add this proxy in every CRA that you want to add SSR.
+In this approach, you will add this proxy in every CRA that you want to add SSR.
 Therefore you can [extract it into an Express middleware](https://github.com/reactjsacademy/react-scripts-ssr/blob/master/src/middlewares.js) that you can reuse across different apps.

 #### index.html <a name="index-html"></a>

 CRA has an [index.html template](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/public/index.html) which is used to:

-- Inject some data like the title of the page at build time .
+- Inject some data like the title of the page at **build time**.
-- Inject the HTML of the React app in `<div id="root"></div>` at runtime.
+- Inject the HTML of the React app in `<div id="root"></div>` at **runtime**.

 Our server also needs an HTML template to inject the HTML from `renderToString(<App />);`.
 To continue composing CRA with SSR capabilities we are going to use the same template.